-Women’s and gender studies offers a solid background for careers in fields such as journalism, law, international affairs, teaching, personnel management, public and private corporations and local and state agencies addressing the needs of girls and women.
+Women’s and gender studies offers a solid background for careers in fields such as journalism, law, international affairs, teaching, personnel management, public and private corporations and local and state agencies addressing gender relations and identities, as well as the needs of girls and women.

 Be inspired to plan your first visit or remember how it feels to be on Bucknell's campus.
 Get a 360 degree view of where we live, work, learn and play.
 From the beauty of Bucknell's academic quad to the gorgeous architecture in the Rooke Science Building (be sure to look up!) to the Weis Center for the Performing Arts and our well-used athletics fields, this tour is a great way to see yourself at Bucknell.Start Touring